First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Another place worth visiting is the Fine Arts Museum.
 Displays of fine art from across Asia and Europe can be marveled at while strolling around and finely woven old French Town House.
 Some like to take a Saigon River Cruise, stopping at points along the riverside.

-4. Sunset at the top of the world – The Landmark 81 Building – 17.00 – nighttime
+4. Sunset at the top of the world – The Landmark 81 Building – from 17.00 until nighttime

-You can go to the peak and see an amazing view of the city.
+You can go to the peak and see an amazing bird’s eye view of the city.
 You can drink in an ice bar a few floors down.
-Landmark 81 has a range of cuisine.
+Landmark 81 has a range of cuisines.
 Visiting during the daytime?
 Go and take a relaxing stroll in the beautiful park.

 End of itinerary